 's professional and volunteer experience has focused on enhancing entrepreneurship in Chicago for three decades.
 Two key areas of interest have been early stage financing and teaching.

-As the Larry Levy executive director of the Kellogg Innovation & Entrepreneurship Initiative, Ms. Darragh oversees one of four strategic initiatives at Kellogg.
+As the Larry Levy executive director of Entrepreneurship at Kellogg, Ms. Darragh oversees one of four strategic initiatives at Kellogg.
 In this capacity, Darragh has updated and enhanced the curriculum, expanded the faculty and increased engagement opportunities for students and alumni.
 Darragh also teaches New Venture Development, which helps launch student businesses, as well as the Growth Strategy Practicum (capstone) course for the Executive MBA program.

 As vice president of the Women's Business Development Center, she piloted innovative lending programs that created collaborations with foundations, banks and all levels of government.
 Ms. Darragh also organized Springboard: Mid-West, a nationally recognized investor forum for women entrepreneurs, in 2001 and 2003.
 The forums raised more than $85 million for participants.
 Another outcome of Springboard was the establishment of the Ceres Venture Fund in which she is an investor.